This post contains affiliate links to help support our blog.

 No Screens Outside

 There have actually been studies done on the effect that going outside has on a child’s vision.
 Most believe that this is linked to not staring at a screen when they are playing outside.
 My boys are limited to one hour per day on their tablets, and they have the tv on quite a bit but aren’t actively watching it most of the time.
-When we go outside, they aren’t allowed to bring their tablets our, we don’t have an outdoor tv, and my phone is only out there to take some photos and listen to music.
+When we go outside, they aren’t allowed to bring their tablets, we don’t have an outdoor TV, and my phone is only out there to take some photos and listen to music.
+Encourage them to ride their bikes or even an scooter if they have one!

 Most of the time, you aren’t going to go outside and just sit still.
 You are going to be walking, running around, playing games, swinging at the park, etc. When you get outside, you are more likely to increase the amount you are moving, thus getting more exercise in.
 Childhood obesity is becoming an epidemic in the United States, and spending time outside can help your child burn off some of their energy.